 After watching a video of neuroscientist, Jim Kwik, Marc Neidlinger shared it with everyone at O-Neb HQ.
 We are reprograming our brains to not be effective, to not focus, to not serve us.
 Even as I finished that last sentence, I got a notification that someone wanted to join the Unsettled group on Facebook.
 Despite working on this post, I abandoned ship, clicked the Facebook tab and let them in.
 Then once I got back to this post I had to remember what I was doing.
 Jumping around from task to task doesn’t mean I am good at multitasking.
 It means I am good at doing multiple things poorly, all at once.

 I’m looking at this next year as opportunities to really start upping my game across the board and the only way I can accomplish this is if I drop my great distraction and tune in to the tangible.
-I’m willing to bet dollars to donuts you need to fine-tune that too.
+I’m willing to bet dollars to donuts that I am not alone.

 A Week Without Morning Cellphone Time